-2 We are working to transfer the data to an SQL database
+2 We are working to transfer the data to an SQL database.

-- 1. Identification numbers, personal names, home addresses, etc. are information types owned by the individuals who own the particular personal record. - 2.
-Employee identification numbers, rank, and status are information types owned by individuals who are listed as being employed by the university. - 3.
+- 2. Employee identification numbers, rank, and status are information types owned by individuals who are listed as being employed by the university. - 3.
 Employee email addresses, office phone numbers, and names are information types owned by the university, which provides public access to the list. - 4.
 Course codes and titles, program codes, degree titles, and departments are information types owned by the university. - 5.
 Student registration information, listed by student names only, is also information owned by the university.
 This ownership setting allows for anyone to verify whether or not a student is registered at a university. - 6.
 Student email addresses are information types owned by registered students.